 This scholarship is awarded annually to a student accepted to the Master of Arts in Women & Gender Studies program.
-The award is made on the recommendation of the Graduate Women and Gender Studies Faculty.
-This scholarship is awarded in September.
+The award is made on the recommendation of the Graduate Women and Gender Studies Faculty..
 Students entering at any of the three semesters are considered and no application is required.